Netflix Renews Locke & Key For Season 3

 After a handful of upsetting cancellations over at Netflix, and even more at other networks and streaming services, we’ve been living in a state of uncertainty when it comes to television renewals.
 It’s tough to get excited for new seasons and sequels when the film and television industry is living through such shaky times.
-Fortunately, not all of our favorites are getting the ax.
+Fortunately, not all of our favorites are getting canceled (unfortunately, we’re looking at you I am not okay with this).
 One series that made us all fans early in 2020 (long before we even entered lockdown!) has just announced its renewal.
 It’s official, Locke & Key will be coming back for a season 3.
 And no, you didn’t miss the second season.
 In fact, it’s not even done filming yet!

 Locke & Key Will Be Back For Season 3